Pan seared tandoori salmon is crisp on the outside, moist and tender inside.

 Protein Rich Ingredient - Salmon

-Theme for this week’s blogging marathon is cooking with a protein rich ingredient and I chose salmon.
+Theme for this week's blogging marathon is cooking with a protein rich ingredient and I chose salmon.
 Starting today, I will post 3 protein rich salmon recipes.
 The first in the series is pan seared tandoori salmon.
+The other two are salmon patties and salmon farfalle pasta.

 Salmon is a good source of nutrients; vitamins, proteins and minerals.
 Though it is nutrient rich, salmon gets most of the attention because of it's omega 3 fatty acids.
 Omega 3 fatty acids are essential fatty acids that our body can not produced and has to come through food.
 These fatty acids are good for heart, hence making salmon one of the healthiest fishes and a superfood.